-- 1. To change from US to Canadian or International Marine Channels, hold down the key and press the key.
-The band will change from USA, to Canadian, and to International with each press. - 2.
+- 1. To change from US to Canadian or International Marine Channels, hold down the rescale to Canadian and press the rescale to Canadian, and to International with each press. - 2.
 "U" appears on the LCD for the USA band, "C" appears for the Canadian band, and "I" appears for the International band. - 3.
 Refer to the marine channel charts in section "9 VHF MARINE CHANNEL ASSIGNMENTS" for allocated channels.